repoze/repoze.tm2/docs/index.rst

 Cleanup
 -------

 When a :mod:`repoze.tm` is in the WSGI pipeline, a boolean key is present in the environment (``repoze.tm.active``).
-A utility function named isActive can be imported from the :mod:`repoze.tm` package and passed the WSGI environment to check for activation:
+A utility function named :func:`pyramid.tm.isActive` can be imported and passed the WSGI environment to check for activation:

 .. code-block:: python

     from repoze.tm import isActive
     tm_active = isActive(wsgi_environment)

-If an application needs to perform an action after a transaction ends, the "after_end" registry may be used to register a callback.
-The after_end.register function accepts a callback (accepting no arguments) and a transaction instance:
+If an application needs to perform an action after a transaction ends, the :attr:`pyramid.tm.after_end` registry may be used to register a callback.
+This object is an instance fo the :class:`pyramid.tm.AfterEnd` class.
+The :meth:`pyramid.tm.AfterEnd.register` method accepts a callback (accepting no arguments) and a transaction instance:

 .. code-block:: python